RWS/studio-api-docs/apiconcepts/verification/retrieve_the_settings_values.md

 ```
 ***

 Note that the **Enabled** property does not need to be implemented by your plug-in.
-The plug-in framework provides the mechanism for enabling/disabling global verifier plug-ins through the user interface of <Var:ProductName>.
+The plug-in framework provides the mechanism for enabling/disabling global verifier plug-ins through the user interface of Var:ProductName.

 Putting it All Together
 ----